tfwiki/mediawiki/README.md

 ### TF Wiki

-`Dockerfile` is responsible for the actual build of the TF2 Wiki.
+`Dockerfile` is responsible for the actual build of the TF Wiki.
 This Dockerfile moves MediaWiki's files to match the production TF Wiki's directory structure, and then we're adding our extensions, and necessary supporting files to configure the Docker container at runtime.

 We can configure this `tfwiki/mediawiki` container with the following environmental variables: